 In terms of the agreement a ‘Racehorse Owners Association comprising owners and members of the previous turf clubs would make available the image of racing to the new company (Phumelela Gaming & Leisure Ltd) in exchange for a laid-down stakes policy which would be incorporated into the Phumelela / Racehorse Owners Association agreement’.
 The assets of the Totalisator Agency Board (TAB), the Highveld Racing Authority (HRA) and the previous Turf Clubs, including the racetracks, were transferred to Phumelela Gaming & Leisure Ltd as part of the corporatisation process.

-When the Racing Association was incorporated, its membership was made up of existing members of the turf clubs (Turffontein, Gosforth Park and Newmarket), plus existing members of the Gauteng Racehorse Owners Association (GROA) which was the final incarnation of the old Owners and Trainers structure.
-Following the inauguration of the Racing Association, the assets of the clubs in the Free State, Northern Cape, Eastern Cape and at a later stage Western Cape were also transferred to Phumelela and their owners and members were automatically accepted by the Racing Association.
+When the Racehorse Owners Association was incorporated, its membership was made up of existing members of the turf clubs (Turffontein, Gosforth Park and Newmarket), plus existing members of the Gauteng Racehorse Owners Association (GROA) which was the final incarnation of the old Owners and Trainers structure.
+Following the inauguration of the Racehorse Owners Association, the assets of the clubs in the Free State, Northern Cape, Eastern Cape and at a later stage Western Cape were also transferred to Phumelela and their owners and members were automatically accepted by the Racehorse Owners Association.

-As a result, “chapters” of the Racing Association were established in these areas, each with their own elected Board of Directors.
-The National Board of the Racing Association, comprising seven elected members, has its headquarters in Johannesburg.
-In terms of its current memorandum of incorporation, all new members of the Racing Association have to be registered as colour holders with the National Horseracing Authority (formerly the Jockey Club of Southern Africa).
+As a result, “chapters” of the Racehorse Owners Association were established in these areas, each with its own elected Board of Directors.
+The National Board of the Racehorse Owners Association, comprising seven elected members, has its headquarters in Johannesburg.
+In terms of its current memorandum of incorporation, all new members of the Racehorse Owners Association have to be registered as colour holders with the National Horseracing Authority (formerly the Jockey Club of Southern Africa).